BACK TO INDEX

 Articles in journal or book chapters

 1. D. Angeli, P. de Leenheer, and E.D.
 Sontag.
 Chemical networks with inflows and outflows: A positive linear differential inclusions approach.
 Biotechnology Progress, 25:632-642, 2009.
-[PDF] Keyword(s): biochemical networks, fluxes, differential inclusions, positive systems, Petri nets, persistence, switched systems.
+[PDF] Keyword(s): reaction networks, fluxes, differential inclusions, positive systems, Petri nets, persistence, switched systems.

 Abstract: